florian-ariasu/graph-algorithms-core/README.md

 - ⏱️ Drumuri: 2.5s (C/C++), 3.5s (Java)

 ### 🔮 Future Improvements
-- 🔄 Potential optimization of space complexity in Trenuri solution
+- 🔄 Potential optimisation of space complexity in Trenuri solution
 - ⚡ Possible parallelization of Dijkstra searches in Drumuri
 - 🎯 Implementation of more efficient data structures for graph representation